scottdmorris/facial_recognition_classification/README.md

 * Numpy

 Model.py is a runnable file which compiles and fits the model on the training data.
-The training data consists off 1400 images across 7 racial classifications.
+The filepath will have to be changed to match your computer.
+The training data consists of 1,400 images across 7 racial classifications.